bdtcnmt/vulkar/README.md

-Creating a game engine and learning Vulkan in the process.
+Creating a game engine to learn about Vulkan and 3D graphics
-Any advice is appreciated, feel free to comment